w3c/mathml-core/docs/explainer.md

 * **Normalize the DOM**.
 Because of when and how it was defined, MathML in all browsers was exposed to the DOM (in all browsers, through the parser) as simply `Element`.
 MathML is historically uniquely disadvantaged in this way.
 All elements in HTML descend from `HTMLElement` or are `HTMLUnknownElement`.
-All elements, even SVG define, some common surface (through a mixin which was called `HTMLOrSVGElement`).
+All elements, including SVG, define some common surface (through a mixin which was called `HTMLOrSVGElement`).
 Without remedy, this means that MathML elements lack over 100 bits of API surface.
 They have no `.style` property, but are stylable with CSS, for example.
 This is unpredictable and confusing for authors who come to MathML and fundamentally limiting for the application of any real Extensible Web ideas.
 Aligning the IDL for MathML with the rest of the platform, however, allows that all of our principles and separations (for example ARIA, AOM, Houdini, etc) can move forward in tandem.

 * **Acknowledge that some minimal math magic exists in the platform already in two browsers**.
   Our goal then is to not simply block a final implementations of high-level features but to apply Extensible Web principles reasonably and pragmaticaly: Keep it minimal and carefully develop what serves as useful input to the ultimate definition of lower level Houdini APIs.